-Nothing has made me prouder than when my daughter announced to me this fall that she intended to apply Early Decision to the college of her dreams.
-On a good day, it takes her an hour to decide whether to wear sneakers or Uggs or whether to put cream cheese or butter on her bagel.
+Nothing had made me prouder than when my daughter announced this fall that she intended to apply to Early Decision to the college of her dreams.
+On a good day, it takes her an hour to decide whether to wear sneakers or Uggs or put cream cheese or butter on her bagel.
 So making this decision was an enormous feat.

 I was happy that my daughter applied early decision to college

-It’s an achievement for any high school senior, but somehow for her, it seemed even bigger.
+It’s an achievement for any high school senior, but somehow, it seemed even more significant for her.
 Maybe because she’s my daughter?
-Maybe because after two years of hearing about, researching, visiting, and contemplating life at dozens of colleges she had picked “the one.”
-Maybe because I realized that my baby girl is heading off to college and soon she’ll be making big decisions without me by her side.
+Maybe because after two years of hearing about, researching, visiting, and contemplating life at dozens of colleges, she had picked “the one.”
+Maybe because I realized that my baby girl was heading off to college, and soon she would be making significant decisions without me.

 She took eleven and a half years of public education, ten years of summer camp independence and leadership development, four years of high school sports, three years of AP English, one year of ACT-taking, and seventeen years of growing into a young adult, and wrapped herself up in a “package” otherwise known as the Common Application.

 She poured her whole self into her application

-She poured her heart into her personal essay and spent countless hours finessing her message.
+She poured her heart into her essay and spent countless hours finessing her message.
 She sat through meetings with the privately hired, now-very-rich college advisor.
 With the help of a heartfelt mom, dad, and daughter powwow, she confirmed that she was ready to commit to ED.
 On a crisp Sunday afternoon in October, surrounded by her twin sister, her little sister, her father, and me, she pressed send.